Flink SQL DML¶

 Deduplication¶

-Deduplication will occur on upsert table with primary key: the last records per $rowtime or timestamp will be kept.
-When the source table is in append mode, the approach is to use the ROW_NUMBER() function:
+Deduplication will occur on upsert table with primary key: the last records per $rowtime or other timestamp will be kept.
+When the source table is in append mode, the approach is to use the ROW_NUMBER() combined with OVER():

 FROM (